Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image: Experiments

 \subsection{Implementation Details}

 Our PerspNet is implemented by PyTorch~\cite{paszke2019pytorch}.
 During training, the PerspNet takes the input image cropped from a full 2D image and resized to $192 \times 192 \times 3$, based on the ground-truth face segmentation mask.
 To augment the data with large poses, we utilize face profiling method~\cite{zhu2016face} to generate the profile view of faces from medium-pose samples for three euler angles.
 We enlarge all the three angles to max $90^{\circ}$ and min -$90^{\circ}$.
 We also apply online data augmentation including random cropping, resizing and color jittering during training.
 We use a pre-trained ResNet-18~\cite{he2016deep} architecture, where the final encoded feature map is $6 \times 6 \times 512$.
-To regress the $192 \times 192 \times 3$ UV position map , the first decoder is implemented by 5 up-sampling layers and its output is a $192 \times 192 \times 32$ feature map, which is regarded as the 3D features.
+To regress the $192 \times 192 \times 3$ UV position map, the first decoder is implemented by 5 up-sampling layers and its output is a $192 \times 192 \times 32$ feature map, which is regarded as the 3D features.
 The number of point clouds $n$ in 3D face shape is 1220.
 To extract 2D image features and segment 2D face region from background, the second decoder consists of five up-sampling layers and each up-sampled feature map is concatenated with a feature map which have the same size in the encoder backbone network.
 The size of 2D image features is also $192 \times 192 \times 32$.
 The number of randomly sampled 2D pixels $m$ for face region is 1024.
 If point count in face region is insufficient, we sample these pixels by repetition.
+Since the size of input image is 192x192, the point count in the face region is sufficient for 1024 points in most cases.
+The repeated sampling is few and side effect can be ignored.
 The 2D and 3D global feature sizes are all $1 \times 1024.$ At the training phase, the 2D pixels are randomly chosen from ground-truth face mask.
 We set the weights of losses respectively, $\lambda_1=0.5, \lambda_2=0.01, \lambda_3=1.0, \lambda_4=0.01, \lambda=0.1$.
-The initial learning rate is set as 0.0001 and is updated linearly after 10 epochs.
 We train all models for 20 epochs.
+The first 10 epochs with initial learning rate, which is set as 0.0001.
+Then the learning rate is linearly decayed to zero over the left 10 epochs.
 All the networks are trained and evaluated on the ARKitFace dataset with ground-truth bounding box.
 At the testing phase, the 2D pixels are randomly chosen from segmented face region.
 The PnP algorithm is implemented in OpenCV~\cite{bradski2000opencv}.